 To whom will the individual participant data be made available? (choose any that apply)

-Anyone Any interested party with a reasonable proposal Researchers from not-for-profit organisations ommercial organisations Other (free text field)
+Anyone who wishes to access the data Investigators with a scientifically sound proposal Investigators whose proposed use of data has been approved by the trial custodian or data sharing committee Other (free text field)

 Where or how can individual participant data be requested or obtained? (select any that apply)